 If our teenaged students could say “Math class was fun today” AND get locked into their brain that “Pi is about 3”—we called that a success!

 Alison Meredith earned her BS in Mathematics from Virginia Tech.
 She taught professionally at an inner-city Science & Technology magnet school in North Carolina, at Dobyns-Bennett, and in Massachusetts.
-In 1997 she was one of ten teachers nationwide to receive the Future Leaders award from NCTM.
-She has been a home-educating mom “since the beginning.”
-Her seven children are now ages 10-22.
+In 1997 she was one of ten teachers nationwide to receive the Future Leaders award from NCTM. been a home-educating mom “since the beginning.”
+Her seven children are now ages 11-23.
 She has created a plethora of resources to protect kids online.
-She and her husband Tim founded Holston IT over 13 years ago to provide cybersecurity to local businesses; they recently rebranded to become Tech Eagles
+She and her husband Tim founded Tech Eagles over 13 years ago to provide cybersecurity to local businesses.

 Lynette D’Avella earned her bachelor’s degree in Elementary Education from The University of North Florida.
 She primarily taught 1st grade to intercity, at-risk children for 5 years.
 She was awarded Teacher of the Year in 2001.
 She has been home-educating her four kids for over 18 years.
+She has also tutored reading, with a multi-modality approach, to countless young learners.
 Her husband, Steve, provides a hands-on component to their education by including the children in his contracting company’s planning and construction tasks.
-Lynette also offers reading tutoring in her home that stresses a multi-modality approach to learning.

 Eric Crouch earned his BS in Electronic Engineering Technology from ETSU.
 He worked in the cell phone industry for 10 years before deciding to become a home educator.
 Eric and his wife, Beth, have been home-educating for over 15 years.
 He believes that curious kids teach themselves, so he strives to cultivate that natural wonder.
 Eric’s wife Beth is a nursing professor at Milligan; they are actively involved in their church and have lived in Bristol for years.